 K is an anime series produced by GoHands and was directed by GoRA.
 The series aired on Japanese television from October 5-December 12, 2012.
-As of this writing, VIZ Media holds the North American distribution rights for the K television anime series.
+As of this writing, VIZ Media holds the North American distribution rights for the K anime series.

 The main character of K is a high school student named Yashiro Isana.
 He’s an easygoing teen whose world is suddenly turned upside down when he is accused of murdering Tatara Totsuka from HOMRA, a group of guys who come across as thugs.
 HOMRA is seeking vengeance for Tatara’s death, so they hunt down Yashiro with the hopes to kill him.